 — ANI (@ANI) April 18, 2020

 More than 8 lakh endangered Olive Ridley turtles have returned to the coast of Odisha for mass nesting after making no appearance last year.
-According to the forest experts, nearly 50 percent of the world population of these rare turtles come to Odisha’s coast for nesting.
-A development that was hampered from the past several years because of the litter, waste, fishing boats, ships, and unhindered human movement.
+According to forest experts, nearly 50 percent of the world’s population of these rare turtles come to Odisha’s coast for nesting.
+A development that was hampered over the past several years because of the litter, waste, fishing boats, ships, and unhindered human movement.